 Innisfail is 90km south of Cairns (1hr 10min drive) or 50km north of Mission Beach (45min drive).

 Innisfail enjoys the best of all worlds.
 It has the simplest of access to inviting waterways, is surrounded by a sea of lush greenery, and boasts a warm tropical climate.
 Additionally, this vibrant town has a cluster of colourful art deco buildings that increases its charm.

 This picturesque 50ha park is crammed with all-ages appeal.
 It features a lily-covered lake, pockets of rainforest, wetlands, and various walkways to admire these scenic surrounds.
 There are BBQs and a playground, too, and the Innisfail Mini Rail runs train rides here on the second Sunday of each month.

 Art Deco trail

 Innisfail has one of the largest collections of art deco buildings in Australia and wandering around town to admire these striking structures is a must.
-Maps are available from the Innisfail Information Centre for self-guided walks, or there are free 30min tours of the impressive Innisfail Shire Hall each Tuesday.
+Take a self-guided walk: maps are available from regional information centres or online.

 Australian Sugar Heritage Centre